Gjum/agarnet/doc/client.md

 - `leaderboard` List of `(cid, name)` pairs, from top to bottom (1st to 10th).

 The `cid`s seem to always be the lowest ID of that player.

+The name can be an empty string.
+The official client then displays "An unnamed cell" instead.

 #### on_ingame()
 The client started receiving ingame packets.